 Your SnapLands Team

 SnapLands’ founder, Ryan White, M.S., is a rangeland specialist.
 His vision for working landscapes comes from over 20 years of professional work in ranching, land management, grassland restoration, education, and ecological accounting projects.
-His career working with ranches, farms, NGOs, and government agencies has been guided by seeking and creating real financial, ecological, and social impact.
+His career working with ranches, farms, NGOs, schools, and government agencies has been guided to support financial, ecological, and social operations.
 He enjoys training, working with, and learning from diverse people and operations.
-He is a trained carbon accountant holding a M.S. in Greenhouse Gas Management and Accounting from Colorado State University.
-He is also a certified Master Gardener, Master Naturalist, Smithsonian Scientific Illustrator, Land EKG-PRO Specialist, Accredited Field Professional, Savory Institute EOV Hub Verifier, and Native Plant Master Naturalist.
+He is a carbon accountant holding a M.S. in Greenhouse Gas Management and Accounting from Colorado State University.
+He is also a certified Master Gardener, Master Naturalist, Smithsonian Scientific Illustrator, Land EKG-PRO Specialist, Accredited Field Professional, and Native Plant Master Naturalist.
 He loves bringing more value to regenerative results and expediting services towards each client’s operational objectives.
-Today, SnapLands is one of the most applied rangeland consulting and monitoring services in the country today.

 Her expertise spans from ranch management, grazing planning, conservation strategy, consultation, and the continual realities of a life on working lands in the arid West.
 A former SnapLands Rangeland Field Technician, graduate of Quivira’s New Agrarian and Fellows Programs, and current Master of Agriculture student at CSU, Lauren bridges a unique field-ready to high-level understanding of range management, rangeland science, and it’s intersection with the ecosystem service markets.